ricardoboss/caddy-binaries/README.md

 # caddy-binaries

-This repository contains [caddy] binaries with built-plugins.
+This repository contains [caddy] binaries with built-in plugins.

 It exists so I can easily download caddy versions with plugins I use.